 What makes it even worse is that Franklin was to die of ovarian cancer in 1958, at age 37, and was thus permanently knocked out of Nobel consideration.
 As you will see, this whole matter provides an interesting look at big-time science, and the small-time people involved.

 It must be emphasized that Franklin would not want to be remembered as a victim.
 Far from it.
 She was already doing fine science before she moved from the Laboratoire Central des Services Chimiques de l’Etat in Paris, to King’s College in London where the DNA work was done.
 And, upon leaving King’s she continued on with well-respected work on RNA viruses.

-If anything, Franklin was a feminist, although an unusual one, since most academic feminists are not scientists, and are usually not very bright, either.
+If anything, Franklin was a feminist, although an unusual one, since most academic feminists are not distinguished in the hard sciences.
 Moreover, her clashes with male staff members, as detailed by Watson may have had more to do with quaint British social customs, than her own personality deficiencies.
 First and foremost, a woman at that time and place would have been a second-class citizen.

 Exacerbating the situation, Franklin spoke with an upper-crust accent, and many at King’s were not favorably disposed to this.
 Only the British could have different orders of snobbery within a given setting of snobbery, that would turn the usual order on its head.

 Being a dedicated and hard worker, she also tended to avoid the morning coffee and afternoon tea rituals, that were de rigueur for all good English folks.
 Not helping things either was the little matter that John Randall, who brought both her and Wilkins into King’s Biophysics unit, essentially told both of them that they would be in charge of the DNA work.